The Scoop on Dental Hygienists

 What in the World Does a Dental Hygienist Do Anyways?

 Dental Hygienists clean your teeth when you go to the Dentist's office.
-In more technical terms they "remove hard and soft deposits from teeth."
-(I know, it sound technical and important...that's because it is!)
-Hygienists also examine a patient's teeth before the Dentist comes to see them.
-They are also charged with taking x-rays, administering fluoride treatments, making molds of patient's teeth, and assisting Dentists with more complex procedures like doing fillings.
+In more technical terms, they "remove hard and soft deposits from teeth."
+I know, it sounds technical and important - that's because it is!
+Hygienists examine a patient's teeth before the Dentist comes to see them.
+They are also charged with taking X-Rays, administering fluoride treatments, making molds of patient's teeth, and assisting Dentists with more complex procedures like doing fillings.

-If you worked in a Specialist's office you might assist with periodontal therapy, root canals, implant surgeries, wisdom teeth removal and a host of other procedures that a Dentist or Oral Surgeon needs an assistant to do.
+If you worked in a Specialist's office, you might assist with periodontal therapy, root canals, implant surgeries, wisdom teeth removal and a host of other procedures done by a Dentist or Oral Surgeon.
+You'll need good manual dexterity for this work.

-Typically, you will be left with the patient after the Dentist is done and you will also be responsible for modeling good brushing and flossing, counseling patients on good dental care, and answering any questions the patient might have.
-In essence, you do ALL the grunt work in a Dentist's office.
+You will also be left with the patient after the Dentist is done, and you will be responsible for modeling good brushing and flossing, counseling patients on good dental care, and answering any questions the patient might have.
+Your people skills will be very important to keep the patients comfortable and calm in the scary dental chair.

 What Kind of Training do I need (A.K.A. - Will I have to go to School?)

-In order to work as a dental Hygienist you need to have graduated High School and been accepted to a Dental Hygiene School.
-There are 286 of these programs in the U.S. so you should have a pretty good time finding one that will suit your needs and your schedule.
-The program usually lasts two years because at the end you are granted an Associate's Degree in Dental Hygiene.
+In order to work as a dental Hygienist, you need to have graduated High School and been accepted to a Dental Hygiene School.
+There are 286 of these programs in the U.S., so you should be able to find one that will suit your needs and your schedule.
+The program usually lasts two years, when, at the end, you are granted an Associate's Degree in Dental Hygiene.

-After getting your Degree you will need to be licensed by the State Dental Board to work as a Dental Hygienist.
-You will have to pass a written test and pass a "skills" exam in order to get your license, but once you do it's smooth sailing to the job market.
+After getting your Degree, you must be licensed by the State Dental Board to work as a Dental Hygienist.
+You will have to pass a written test and pass a "skills" exam in order to get your license, but, once you do, it's smooth sailing to the job market.

 How Do I get One of These Jobs Anyways?

 Most Dentists work in private practices and that means that most Hygienists work in private practices assisting Dentists.
-50,000 new jobs in this field are expected to be created by 2016 and with the rise in population it should be simple to find a job working for a Dentist.
+50,000 new jobs in this field are expected to be created by 2016.
+It should be simple to find a job working for a Dentist.

 Great Pay / Minimal School